Building Regulations performance glazing for our period wooden windows and doors

 Uses: Used in the solid for doors (though not in panel joinery due to its propensity to ‘move’) and exterior joinery as well as a plethora of industrial applications.

-Sashpro’s explanation: Not to be confused with Mahogany this slow growing though abundant African species is best used in the construction of windows for sill works or ‘short standard’ joinery as it does move in service unless braced.
+Sashpro’s explanation: This slow growing African species is best used in the construction of windows and doors for sill works or ‘short standard’ joinery as it does move in service unless braced.

 Other names:- mvulu; odum